4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 4.  `Segmentation parameters`_ - This panel is used to set parameters of segmentation

-Two chcekboxes placed below the`Segmentation parameters`_ :
+Two checkboxes placed below the`Segmentation parameters`_ :

 *   **Hide left panel** - Enables hiding of the left panel.
 Useful for the tight screen.
 *   **Synchronize view** - Enables synchronization of Zoom, layer, and X, Y position for both `Image view`_ panels